 Next, you want to build value when they’re sitting on their target, but clicking and feeding them multiple times.
 This makes the target somewhere they really want to sit and stay.
 Stand close to your cat and repeat this step over multiple sessions.

-Now you can start adding distance.
+You can start adding distance.
 Ask your cat to sit on their target, and then take a few steps back.
 As you return to stand next to your cat, click and reward them with a treat.
 Again, repeat this step multiple times and move so you’re standing in different spots, always around a step or two away.
 Now you can build up distance and the amount of time that you stand away from your cat.

 Featured Image Credit: Andriy Blokhin, Shutterstock